After getting injured by a dog in 2011, Camille has dedicated herself to caring for and understanding dogs. She regularly dog-sits as well!

 Caring for your dog includes making sure to brush her teeth several times a week.
 There are many helpful resources to show you how, but basically you'll want to make sure you're touching your dog's teeth and gums regularly, gradually introducing an enzymatic dog toothpaste and toothbrush.
 Good oral hygiene is of the utmost importance in older dogs as problems in your dog's mouth can cause serious health problems elsewhere in her body.
 You should also have her teeth professionally cleaned once a year, selecting a vet who does not use anesthesia to minimize potential issues (it's also less expensive!).
 In addition to brushing and having your senior's teeth professionally cleaned, make sure you're feeding her dry kibble with each meal.
 The kibble will clean your dog's teeth as she eats.

 Obviously, walking your dog is incredibly important.
-Hoofing it with an older dog is especially critical since exercise helps your dog (and you!) maintain a healthy weight - paramount to alleviating the symptoms of arthritis.
+Hoofing it with an older dog is especially critical since exercise helps your dog (and you!) maintain a healthy weight.
+This is paramount to alleviating the symptoms of arthritis.

 Keep an eye out for any changes in your pup's condition.
 Limping, struggling to stand, shaking, and/or lifting of paws likely indicate an emerging mobility issue.
 The ASPCA advises you call your vet if you witness "shortness of breath, coughing, weakness, unusual discharges, changes in weight, appetite, urination or water intake... increased vocalization and uncharacteristic aggression or significant behavior change" in your dog.